Kosovo Albanians: Religion

 The vast majority of Kosovo Albanians are Sunni Muslims.
 There are also Catholic Albanian communities estimated between 60,000 to 65,000 in Kosovo, concentrated in Gjakova, Prizren, Klina and a few villages near Peja and Viti.
 Converting to Christianity is growing among Kosovo Albanian Muslims in Kosovo.

 Art

-Kosovafilmi is the film industry, which releases movies in Albanian, created by Kosovar Albanian movie-makers.
+Kosovafilm was the film industry, which releases movies in Albanian, created by Kosovar Albanian movie-makers.
 The National Theatre of Kosovo is the main theatre where plays are shown regularly by Albanian and international artists.

 Music

 Music has always been part of Albanian culture.
 Although in Kosovo music is diverse (as it was mixed with the cultures of different regimes dominating Kosovo), authentic Albanian music does still exist.
 It is characterized by use of çiftelia (an authentic Albanian instrument), mandolina, mandola and percussion.
 Folk music is very popular in Kosovo.
 There are many folk singers and ensembles.
 Modern music in Kosovo has its origin from western countries.
 The main modern genres include pop, hip hop/rap, rock, and jazz.

-Kosovo Radiotelevisions like RTK, RTV21 and KTV have their musical charts.
+Kosovo Radio televisions such as RTK, RTV21 and KTV have their musical charts.